11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Fan/Blower

-There are three common causes of a slow fan/blower speed or one that is not working:
+There are three common causes of a slow fan/blower with less speed or one that is not working:

 One of the causes for a slow blower, especially if it does not start, is a damaged blower motor.